alext234/sign-and-verify/README.md

 - Sign a message with one account.
 - Deploy verifier contract with another account.
 - Call the contract `isSigned` method to verify the signature.
+- In this branch, the execution is via nodejs at the console.
+There is another branch where I am working on which is to sign at the browser with the help of Metamask.

 The following versions `nodejs` and `web3` have been tested: